FBrownp/ML-geo/README.md

 # A complete data science and machine learning project using CI/CD Pipelines

-## This project consists of an machine learning model to predict the
-## optimized support system for slopes by calculating the equilibrium pressure
-## by a machine learning model for different soil parameters and geometric properties.
-## This project also have the complete CI/CD Pipeline for the machine learning model using MlFlow
-## to track the version of the model and using DVC to ingest data, transform data, train the model, evaluate and predict.
-## FastAPI is used to create a Restful API to interact with the model.
-## GitHub Workflow is used with a .yaml file to run integration and dockerization of the app.py file automatically.
+## This project consists of an EDA, and machine learning model formulation to predict the optimized support system for slopes by calculating the equilibrium pressure by a machine learning model for different soil parameters and geometric properties.
+This project also have the complete CI/CD Pipeline for the machine learning model using MlFlow to track the version of the model and using DVC to ingest data, transform data, train the model, evaluate and predict.
+FastAPI is used to create a Restful API to interact with the model.
+GitHub Workflow is used with a .yaml file to run integration and dockerization of the app.py file automatically.

 # How to run?